Lightstreamer/Lightstreamer-kafka-connector/README.md

 If you want to build a local Docker image based on Kafka Connect with the connector plugin, check out the [examples/docker-kafka-connect](/examples/docker-kafka-connect/) folder.

-In addition, the [examples/quickstart-kafka-connect](/examples/quickstart-kafka-connect/) folder shows how to use that image in Docker Compose through a Kafka Connect version of the _Quick Start_ app.
+In addition, the [examples/quickstart-kafka-connect](/examples/quickstart-kafka-connect/) folder shows how to use that image in Docker Compose through a Kafka Connect version of the _QuickStart_ app.

 ## Supported Converters